What is Emergency Management?

 Response is responding to the immediate needs of the emergency situation.
 A well-rehearsed emergency plan developed during the preparedness stage enables more effective responses at all levels.

-Recovery involves activities and decision making necessary to restoring the affected area to its previous state, often taking the opportunity to build stronger by reducing pre-disaster risks inherent in the community and infrastructure.
+Recovery involves activities and decision-making necessary to restore the affected area to its previous state.
 This stage often involves rebuilding, re-employment and repair of essential infrastructure.
 There is also a focus on human social recovery to individual health and wellbeing.